puppetlabs/puppetserver/documentation/known_issues.markdown

 or `/etc/default/puppetserver`, depending on upon your distribution.
 Note that the service will need to be restarted in order for this change to take effect.

-## Uberjar Leiningen Version Issues

-If you try to build an uberjar on your own, you need to use leiningen 2.4.3 or later.
-Earlier versions of leiningen fail to include some of JRuby's dependencies in the uberjar, which can cause failures that say `Puppet::Error: Cannot determine basic system flavour` on startup.

 ## OpenBSD JRuby Compatibility Issues

 [SERVER-14](https://tickets.puppet.com/browse/SERVER-14): While we don't ship